 About Gunner Kennels

 The founder of Gunner Kennels, Addison Edmonds wanted to create a heavy-duty kennel for his hunting companion, Gunner.
 He didn’t feel safe using clamshell plastic crates and was frustrated about having to replace lesser quality kennels each year.

 So he set off on a mission to build the world’s best dog crate, because he believed that man’s best friend deserved man’s best kennel.

 Gunner Kennels are made in the USA and work with over 20 small businesses throughout the country to create the kennels and accessories.
 In addition, they come with a lifetime warranty.

 What Makes Gunner Kennels the Safest Travel Crate for Dogs?

 Gunner didn’t cut any corners in the design of this heavy duty pet travel crate.
-These kennels go above and beyond, using the highest quality materials to create a travel crate that sets industry standards for durable dog kennels.
+These kennels go above and beyond, using the highest quality materials to create a travel crate that sets industry standards for safe travel crates for dogs.

 In an accident with a car traveling 35 mph, a 60-lb dog can become a 2,700-lb projectile, according to Bark Buckle UP.

 100,000 dogs are killed annually falling from pickup trucks and even more sustain injuries, according to Ford and the American Humane Association.